davidsmoothstack/Nov21Java/Java Basics 5/ANSWERS.md

 2. Subtract 1 week from the date, then get the 5th day of that week

-3. ZoneOffset show thes UTC offset where ZoneId shows the timezone ID
+3. ZoneOffset show the UTC offset where ZoneId shows the timezone ID

 4. [View Code](datetime/QuestionFour.java)